Models of random subtrees of a graph: Survey of models of random subtrees of a graph

+In the literature, the removal of a single random edge $e$ of a tree $T$ gives rise to two connected components, and the connected component which does not contain the root is called a fringe subtree; it has been studied for numerous models of random (non embedded) trees (see e.g. Aldous \cite{Aldous_fringe}, Holmgren \& Janson \cite{H-J} and references therein).
+Here when a single uniform edge is removed, we are interested in the connected component which contains the root $r$, that we call ${\bf t}_1(r)$; therefore, for a fixed $t\in \cup_{n=1}^{|V|-1}\TTTr{r}{G,n}$

-Since before the edge removal the two connected components were connected by one of the edges between them in $G$, and the connected component not containing the root is any spanning tree of ${\sf Induced}_G(V\setminus V(t))$.
-In general, ${\bf t}_1(r)$ is not uniform, nor uniform conditionally on its size (one notable exception, is when $G$ is the complete graph $K_n$). \begin{conj} Let $N(n)$ be a sequence of integer $\limsup n/N(n) <1$ (meaning that the diameter of ${\bf t}^{<n}$ is smaller than ``the torus side'').
+This comes from the fact that, before the edge removal, both connected components were connected by one of the edges between them in $G$, and the connected component not containing the root is any spanning tree of ${\sf Induced}_G(V\setminus V(t))$.
+In general, ${\bf t}_1(r)$ is not uniform, nor uniform conditionally on its size (one notable exception, is when $G$ is the complete graph $K_n$). \begin{conj} Let $(N(n))$ be a sequence of integers such that $\limsup n/N(n) <1$.
 Suppose $G=G_{N(n)}=\Torus{N(n)}$.
-The rescaled vertex sets, ${\sf Canonical}({\bf t}^{<n}(r))/\sqrt{n}$, converges in distribution for the Hausdorff metric on compact subsets of $\R^2$ to a limiting compact set $K$, with Lebesgue measure 1, simply connected. \end{conj} We conjecture that there is no loss of area at the limit, because, in the simulations it can be seen that most of the edge removals discard very small parts of the connected component of $r$.
+The rescaled vertex sets, ${\sf Canonical}({\bf t}^{<n}(r))/\sqrt{n}$, converges in distribution for the Hausdorff metric on compact subsets of $\R^2$ to a limiting compact set $K$, with Lebesgue measure 1, simply connected. \end{conj} The condition $\limsup n/N(n) <1$ ensures that the diameter of ${\bf t}^{<n}$ is smaller than ``the torus side''.

+We conjecture that there is no loss of area at the limit, because, in the simulations it can be seen that most of the edge removals discard very small parts of the connected component of $r$.
 The spanning case corresponds to the case where no edge is removed, which is equivalent to $\frac{n}{N(n)^2}=1$.
 In this case, on the analogue configuration on a square $\cro{1,n}\times\cro{1,n}$ of the square lattice the scaling limit of the interface is described by $SLE_8$ (See \cite{LSW04}).
 Due to the area constraint, which is not preserved by conformal transformations, if a scaling limit exists it would not be conformal invariant.